beeldspraak/VespolinaProductBundle/Resources/doc/index.rst

 General Concepts
 ================

 The Product class is a container for basic product information.
-This includes product features, product options and identifiers.
+This includes product attributes, product options and identifiers.

 The minimal data needed for a Product is a name.